-Isn’t it great to cook and do anything else at the same time?
+Isn’t it great to cook full blown meal and do anything else at the same time?

 It might seem strange at first, but the slow cookers are quite energy-efficient.
 Let’s say that the average price for kW (kilowatt) hour today is 13 cents, and the standard electricity intake of a slow cooker is around 1.5 kWh (1500 watts per hour).
 That brings us to 19.5 cents per hour of usage.

 So for recipes that range between 4-8 hours per cooking cycle, you will pay between 78 cents to 1 dollar and 56 cents accordingly.
 In my books that is not bad at all.

-Another angle of the energy efficiency is your energy.
+Another angle of energy efficiency is your energy.
 Everything you do can be translated into money and energy spent.

 By using a slow cooker, you are not spending that energy to cook and save it for more important things.

 One of the things that made slow cookers most famous is the super-rich flavor.
 It almost effortlessly combines all characteristics of your ingredients into an explosion of tastes and smells.

 Would you like your pulled pork be more earthy and grounded tasting?
 Add some root veggies.
 Are you creating some complex sauce for your meal?
 Put it on high and let go for 8 hours.

 Your wishes might have limits, but deep and rich flavor are things that will slow cookers always deliver.

 Meat tenderizing is another primary reason to use a slow cooker.
 It can turn any cheap cut of meat into a moist, sexy, jaw-dropping tender piece of art.